 Initial treatment may begin during therapy sessions with the physical or occupational therapist performing stretches, using myofascial release techniques, and teaching the stroke patient self stretching and range of motion exercises.
 If appropriate, resistance exercises may be added.
 These types of treatments are more directed at improving mobility and preventing contractures rather than directly treating spasticity.

-Other treatments may be initiated by a physician and can include oral medications, botox injections and intrathecal Baclofen therapy (Baclofen pump).
+Other treatments may be initiated by a physician and include oral medications, botox injections and intrathecal Baclofen therapy (Baclofen pump).
 If contractures form, and there is excessive pain and dysfunction, physicians may perform surgery to lengthen tendons.

 Stretching and Braces

-Stretching is used to help decrease spasticity and maintain joint range of motion.
+Stretching is used to help maintain joint range of motion.
 Braces or orthoses are are often prescribed to prevent contractures, decrease excessive tone, prevent skin breakdown, lengthen shortened tissues, increase or maintain range of motion, decrease pain, and properly position joints.
 Research studies have not shown that static splinting is effective in decreasing tone or improving range of motion in stroke patients.
 There is less research on the efficacy of dynamic splinting.
 Some therapists like to use the Saebo Stretch dynamic splint.
 Regardless of what type of splint or brace is used, it should always be fitted properly.
 A poor fitting splint can definitely cause more problems than good.